krupenik/hotspot-b2plus/grammar/1-essay.md

 Just remember: the planet isn't going anywhere, we are!
 I really hope people will learn to leave the nature alone until it's too late.

 ## Conclusion
-Well, the answer to the original question is a resounding YES!
+So has the world become a better place in 21st century?
+In my opinion, the answer to the research question is a resounding YES!

 References:
 [unesco]: http://www.unesco.org/education/GMR2006/full/chapt8_eng.pdf
 [poverty]: http://www.economist.com/news/leaders/21578665-nearly-1-billion-people-have-been-taken-out-extreme-poverty-20-years-world-should-aim
 [wars1]: https://www.pri.org/stories/2014-09-29/world-actually-becoming-more-peaceful-believe-it-or-not